meetecho/simple-whip-server/README.md

 ```
 {
 	id: "<unique ID of the endpoint to create>",
+	plugin: "<ID of the Janus plugin to publish to (optional, default=videoroom; supported=videoroom,audiobridge,recordplay,ndi)>",
-	room: <VideoRoom room ID to publish media to>,
+	room: <VideoRoom|AudioBridge room ID to publish media to (mandatory when using VideoRoom or AudioBridge)>,
-	pin: <VideoRoom room pin, if required to join (optional)>,
+	pin: <VideoRoom|AudioBridge room pin, if required to join (optional)>,
-	label: <Display name to use in the VideoRoom room (optional)>,
+	label: "<Display name to use in the VideoRoom|AudioBridge room, Record&Play recording or as an NDI sender (optional)">,
-	token: "<token to require via Bearer authorization when using WHIP: can be either a string, or a callback function to validate the provided token (optional)>,
+	token: "<token to require via Bearer authorization when using WHIP: can be either a string, or a callback function to validate the provided token (optional)>",
 	iceServers: [ array of STUN/TURN servers to return via Link headers (optional, overrides global ones) ],
-	recipient: { ... plain RTP recipient (optional) ... },
+	recipient: { ... plain RTP recipient (optional, only supported for VideoRoom) ... },
-	secret: <VideoRoom secret, if required for external RTP forwarding (optional)>,
+	secret: "<VideoRoom secret, if required for external RTP forwarding (optional)>",
-	adminKey: <VideoRoom plugin Admin Key, if required for external RTP forwarding (optional)>
+	adminKey: "<VideoRoom plugin Admin Key, if required for external RTP forwarding (optional)>"
 }
 ```